k-yenko/ai-struct-comparison/README.md

 - Different metrics may apply to different research questions
     - Current project used simplified thresholds
 - Structural metrics ≠ functional metrics
+- GLP1R data is taken from PDB, which is the EM version of it.
+GLP1R is naturally a transmembrane protein, so take all of this ^ with a grain of salt

 ## What now?